tarantool/doc/doc/dev_guide/internals/iproto/requests.rst

 Client-server requests and responses
 ====================================

-This section describes client requests, their arguments and the values returned by the server.
+This section describes client requests, their arguments, and the values returned by the server.

 Some requests are described on separate pages.
 Those are the requests related to:

 *   :ref:`stream transactions <internals-iproto-streams>`
 *   :ref:`asynchronous server-client notifications <internals-events>`
 *   :ref:`replication <internals-iproto-replication>`
+*   :ref:`SQL-specific requests <internals-iproto-sql>`

 Overview
 --------